Changed opening hours Ascension Day »

-Maurice van Keulen received the education bouquet on the 23rd of April.
+Rom Langerak received the education bouquet on the 17th of May.

 Do you know someone who is extremely committed to improve the quality of education or is always willing to help students without hesitation?
 Then, what are you waiting for?
 Nominate him or her for the education bouquet!
 Think for example of a teacher who gives extra lectures or a student assistent who is making hours in overtime to help each and everyone of you!
 You can nominate someone by going to this page.